joshramanathan/pong/README.md

 # pong
-Fun rendition of the game Pong
+Fun rendition of the game Pong with Pygame